rails/rails/guides/source/caching_with_rails.md

 work well for small, low traffic sites with only a couple of server processes, as well as development and test environments.

-New Rails projects are configured to use this implementation in development environment by default.
+New Rails projects are configured to use this implementation in the development environment by default.

 NOTE: Since processes will not share cache data when using `:memory_store`, it will not be possible to manually read, write, or expire the cache via the Rails console.